zjshi/Maast/README.md

 `maast db --ref-genome ./101346_out/reference.fna --vcf ./101346_out/core_snps.vcf --msa ./101346_out/tag_msa.fna --tag-fna-list ./101346_out/tag_paths.list --fna-dir ./101346/ --out-dir ./101346_out/`

-Note: all the required input files could be found from the output files of the first step.
+Note: all the required input files can be found from the output files of the first step.

-Upon the successful running the second step, the output files include
+Upon a successful run of the second step, the output files include
 * nr_kmer_set.tsv (raw SNP-covering k-mers)
 * check_fna_paths.list (a list of genomes used for validating SNP-covering k-mers)
 * kmer_prof.tsv (hit profile of SNP-covering k-mers)